mstepniowski/jspy/README.markdown

   * Expressions (excluding `delete`, `void`, `typeof`, `instanceof` and `in` operators)
   * Statements (excluding `for` loop, `with`, `switch`, labels, exception handling and `debugger`)
+  * Functions (with nested execution scopes allowing for closures)

 Still todo
 ----------